 If you leave the System for any reason other than retirement or death, you can receive a refund of your contributions or leave your contributions in the System and keep all creditable service you earned to that date.

 Enrollment into the Teachers' and State Employees' Retirement System is mandatory.
-Once your first contribution has been made an employee number will be assigned, which will generate a designation of beneficiary form that will be mailed to your home address directly.
-Please complete the beneficiary designation form and return it directly to the Retirement System.
+Once your first contribution has been made, be sure to designate a beneficiary following the instructions on the My NC Retirement website.
 If you have any questions please contact your Benefits Specialist.

 For more information on TSERS, including the TSERS retirement handbook and other resources, go to the My NC Retirement website.